cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 }
 ```

 This function saves the candidate at its address.
 Already having `[]byte Address` in the `Candidate` object proves useful.
-This also means that if there are two updates in one block for a single player, only the second update is recorded.
-In the case of a game that has only increasing scores, this is ok.
+This also means that if there are two updates in one block for a single player only the second update is recorded.
+In the case of a game that has only increasing scores, this is okay.

 Next, taking inspiration from `StoredGame` again, add a function to get all candidates with an iterator: